Reminder: All the pages on this web site are best viewed

 In December of 2009 I uncovered a 1774 land survey from the Pennsylvania

-owned (or perhaps only had applied for a land patent) on land just west next
+(See Below) owned (or perhaps only had applied for a land patent) on land just west next

 door to Samuel Miller on a branch of the Sewickley Creek in Hempfield Twp.,

 Westmoreland Co.
-The Miller family oral tradition tells that Robert
+The Miller family oral tradition tells that Robert Miller

-in Fulton County, PA, probably sometime between 1769 and 1772.
-This
+Fulton County, PA, probably sometime between 1769 and 1772.
+This land

-land survey was performed for Dewalt Mechlin who was finalizing a patent on a
+survey was performed for Dewalt Mechlin who was finalizing a patent on a

 large parcel of land just to the north of Samuel Miller's land.
+I find

-Miller paid taxes on land in that area as early as 1773.
+taxes on land in that area as early as 1773.

-Further, this surveys shows that a Gustavus Miller
+Further, this surveys shows that a

 owned land to the East of Samuel Miller's land .
-Could it be
+Could it be that

 It is my best guess that Samuel, Robert and Gideon

 were related.
-Gideon may have been another brother or an uncle or
+Gideon may have been another brother or an uncle or cousin.
+We

-cousin.
-All of these families stayed in close proximity over
+All of these families stayed in close proximity over many years as families

-many years as families did in those days.
-They did this for reasons of
+did in those days.
+They did this for reasons of common religions,

-common religions, backgrounds, goals and interests.
-Last, but not
+backgrounds, goals and interests.
+Last, but not least, they stayed close

-least, they stayed close for reasons of safety.
-Today it is hard to
+for reasons of safety.
+Today it is hard to relate to that kind of

-course, as there are today, family quarrels, breakups and the going of
+family quarrels, breakups and the going of separate ways but it was not so

-separate ways but it was not so easy to do in those times.
+easy to do in those times.

 Below is a land survey (dated June 22, 1769)

 of Samuel Millers land located in Hempfield Twp.
 Westmoreland County .
+It

-the hands of Samuel Miler's heirs well into the 1800s and perhaps beyond.
+hands of Samuel Miler's heirs well into the 1800s and perhaps beyond.

 The list below was found Volume XXII in the Third Series of